Click Asia Summit

-Click Asia Summit is an annual conference, expo, and workshop focused on Digital & Mobile Marketing, held in India.
-It brings together marketing professionals from across Asia to exchange ideas and showcase their services and products.
-The event features various keynote speakers, workshops, and networking sessions, enabling attendees to learn about the latest trends and technologies in the industry.
-While the event is primarily focused on Asian companies, it also attracts attendees and speakers from around the world.
+Click Asia Summit is a conference, expo, and workshop focused on digital and mobile marketing, held in India.
+The event includes speakers, workshops, and networking sessions, to learn about trends and technologies in the industry.
+The event is primarily focused on Asian companies.

 2016

 The "Click Asia Summit" 2016 was held at Taj Lands End, Mumbai on the 21-22 April.
-"The idea is to benefit from the value that the experts bring to the table so that practitioners and brands continue with the transformation process to be able to implement effectively", says Kavita Jhunjhunwala, Event Director of Click Asia Summit.
+Robert Scoble, Entrepreneur in Residence from UploadVR, was the Keynote Speaker of Click Asia Summit 2016.